Three Major Changes and Two that will Shape the Future

 However, as of the end of 2015, less than 1% of companies are implementing, or have implemented an omnichannel approach to their customer service.
 Of those, only 23% of companies doing multi-channel well.

 Conectys’ omnichannel approach (for one its flagship global clients in the gaming industry) has improved Net Promoter Scores (customer loyalty) to above 60 in Europe, a great indication of the company’s future growth.

 Automation is as hailed as it is hated, but the fact remains that it makes processes easier for companies and reduces errors.
-The idea of automation is not to replace workforce, but to create an increased value for everyone involved.
-The customer will have access to answers faster, the company will have a first line of defense set in place for customer support, and employees will no longer have to spend time on repetitive tasks, but improve their skills for more complex, high-value work.
+The idea of automation is not to replace the workforce but to create increased value for everyone involved.
+The customer will have access to answers faster, the company will have the first line of defense set in place for customer support, and employees will no longer have to spend time on repetitive tasks, but improve their skills for more complex, high-value work.
 Coupled with a strong self-service base, automation has the potential do decrease the contact to agent ration significantly if implemented.